Harbor View Hill - What changes and what remains

 From an early age, she started playing the piano and electronic organ, and studied piano under her relatives, Jo Matsutani and Midori Matsutani.
 Under their guidance, she was exposed to a wide range of music, from classical to contemporary music, pop, and jazz, and began performing while still a student at a music college.

 After graduating from a music college, he worked at the Yokohama Contemporary Music Academy and other institutions, as a music school instructor, and as a solfeggio instructor for the Yokohama Municipal High School Brass Band, before establishing Maple Piano School (Isogo-ku, Yokohama).
-Utilizing his experience as a piano instructor and player, he strives to teach the next generation of piano players, from children to adults.
+Utilizing his career as a piano instructor and experience as a player, he strives to teach the next generation of piano players, from children to adults.

 They perform at concerts sponsored by Yokohama City, Yamate Western-style Houses (British House, Berrick Hall, Bluff No. 18), Sankeien Garden "Moon Viewing Concert," Yokohama Jazz Promenade, and other venues and live music venues in Yokohama and Tokyo.
 They often perform original songs, and have released over 100 original songs, including those included on CDs.
 They have released five CDs to date.